Niema-Lab/SEPIA/README.md

                         ascending order).
 ```

-- __make_violinplots.py__ - This script creates 9 violin plot figures in the specified FIGURES_DIR, each with with 2 violin plots.
+- __make_violinplots.py__ - creates 9 violin plot figures in the specified FIGURES_DIR, each with with 2 violin plots.
 Each figure represents an experimental condition, and each of the 2 plots represent either ProACT or HIV-TRACE.

 - _efficacyFunctions.py_ - defines several functions used in the scripts above.